mixpix405/Home-AssistantConfig/readme.md

 This is the initial commit.
 Everything is pretty poorly organized, but it works.
 I'll be getting it all organized better as I go along.

+[Note: This screenshot is way old...
+I should probably update it...]
 ![Screenshot of all stuff in Home Assistant](https://imgur.com/zBFvAal.png)

 **Devices I'm using:**